 Foresight Institute Public Policy

 Individuals and organizations are invited to participate in Foresight policy activities.
-We encourage your suggestions for policy study topics, critiques of our positions on the issues, and comments on our weblog.
-We are particularly interested in cooperating with other organizations in policy studies on how nanotechnologies and related technologies will affect their areas of concern, from medicine, to the environment, the developing world, and other areas.
+We encourage your suggestions for policy study topics, and critiques of our positions on the issues.
+We are particularly interested in cooperating with other organizations in policy studies on how nanotechnologies, AI, and cybertechnoloies will affect the public.
 Individuals are invited to join as Foresight members, and corporations can participate through corporate membership, conference sponsorship, or underwriting policy studies of mutual interest.
 Foundations and other organizations with an interest in our work should speak with Christine Peterson, Foresight’s Co-Founder.

 Strategies for the Reduction of Catastrophic and Existential Risks